UK Brexit policy 2020

 Trade marks and designs

 Post Brexit and after any transition period two duplicate trade mark or design registrations will exist, one to cover the UK and another to cover the EU.
-Both registrations will be handled seamlessly by the Barker Brettell trade mark/design team in the UK or Sweden.
+Both registrations will be handled seamlessly by the Barker Brettell trade mark and design team in the UK or Sweden.

 If the UK leaves the EU with no deal, the government will ensure that the property rights in all existing registered EU trade marks and Community designs will continue to be protected and be enforceable in the UK by providing an equivalent trade mark or design registered in the UK.